RyanParsley/angularE2E/slides.md

 In some ways, it's easier to get started with E2E testing than with unit testing.

 With unit testing, you purposefully break out of standard app flow and Dependency Injections to focus one each piece of the machine.
 With E2E testing, you're taking a step back to watch the machine work.
 So you don't need to wire up any Dependency injection or manually trigger lifecycle events.
 You're testing the fully functioning app.

 ---
-# Key components of end to end testing
-* Test Framework (interaction)
-  * Protractor
-  * Cypress
-* Test Framework (assertions)
-  * Jasmine
-  * Mocha
-  * QUnit
-* Tool to drive a browser
-  * Selenium/WebDriver
-  * Puppeteer
-* Browser

-???

-Basically, you have a real browser somehow controlled by code to poke around your website.
-If this makes sense, you're way ahead of the game already.
-We have a framework that negotiates the interaction through a driver that controls a browser to satisfy assertions.

-Protractor speaks Jasmine and adds Angular sugar on top of WebDriver.
-It communicates with a browser via the Selenium Server.

----
 # What does that look like!?